Implement Full-Text Search over a GraphQL API in Atlas

 The final step to configure is the rules on who can access the data from your API.

-Within the Realm dashboard, click the “Rules” tab.
+Within the App Services dashboard, click the “Rules” tab.

 Find the collection you would like to apply a rule to and then make the default rule read-only by selecting the checkboxes.
 In a production scenario that is outside of the scope of this example, you'll probably want better-defined rules.